 This gentleman died in 1779, leaving issue,

-In 1789, Sir Nicholas was elevated to the peerage by the title of BARON CLONCURRY, of Cloncurry in the county of Kildare.
+In 1789, Sir Nicholas was elevated to the peerage by the title of BARON CLONCURRY, of Cloncurry, County Kildare.

-In 1761, this gentleman espoused Margaret, only daughter of Valentine Browne, of Dublin, by whom he left issue,
+He married, in 1761, Margaret, only daughter of Valentine Browne, of Dublin, and had issue,

-VALENTINE BROWNE, his heir;His lordship died in 1799 and was succeeded by his eldest son,
+VALENTINE BROWNE, his successor;His lordship was succeeded by his eldest son,

 VALENTINE BROWNE, 2nd Baron.

-The 5th Baron, who served on the staff of two Lords Lieutenant of Ireland, was unmarried and the titles became extinct on his death in 1929.
+The 5th Baron, who served on the staff of two Lords Lieutenant of Ireland, was unmarried and the titles expired on his death in 1929.

 LYONS, near Hazlehatch, County Kildare, was originally the seat of the Aylmer family, though they sold it to the 1st Lord Cloncurry, who had a new house built in 1797.